embark-framework/embark-site/source/docs/javascript_usage.md

 ...
 </code></pre>

-This will request account access and if the user grant access to his accounts, you will be able to make transaction calls.
+This will request account access and if the user grants access to his accounts, you will be able to make transaction calls.

 ### Components